-English Life Skills is designed for students with special education needs who are unable to access the outcomes of the Stage 6 English courses even with adjustments to teaching, learning and assessment.
-It provides an opportunity for students to engage in personalised learning of English through the selection of outcomes and content relevant to the student's abilities, needs and interests.
+English Life Skills provides an opportunity for students to engage in personalised learning of English through the selection of outcomes and content relevant to the students' abilities. needs and interests.
 Students undertaking English Life Skills are eligible for the award of the Higher School Certificate.